Latency Coding for Efficient and Low-Latency Deep Spiking Neural Networks: Introduction

 However, despite these theoretical advantages, realizing efficient TTFS models in practice remains challenging.
-Existing TTFS approaches predominantly rely on event-based learning rules or ANN-to-SNN conversion.
-Yet these methods typically suffer from high inference latency and limited performance. existing modeling approaches of TTFS neuron rely on the precise value of firing times, which are mainly floating-point numbers in the forward pass and the backward propagation during training.
-In order to make it deployable on neuromorphic platforms in inference stage, it is inevitable to quantize the time values transmitted between layers, which downgrades the model's performance.
-Meanwhile, most of them necessitate inter-layer synchronization due to the time-based neuron model, so the total timesteps needed for inference become the multiplication of quantized steps and the number of layers.
-Therefore, traditional TTFS methods usually need hundreds or even thousands of timesteps, which are hundreds of times larger compared to rate coding methods, yet still show inferior performance.
+Existing TTFS approaches predominantly rely on event-based learning rules or ANN-to-SNN conversion, making it difficult to train deep TTFS-coded SNNs with competitive accuracy.
+Moreover, existing modeling approaches of TTFS neurons transmit precise firing times between layers, where these firing times are usually represented as floating-point values during the forward pass and training.
+Such representations are not natively supported by existing neuromorphic hardware, which is designed to communicate discrete binary spikes.
+To deploy these models on neuromorphic platforms, the floating-point firing times must be quantized, which inevitably downgrades performance.
+In addition, time-based inter-layer synchronization makes the total timesteps needed for inference scale with both the number of quantized steps and the number of layers.
+Therefore, traditional TTFS methods usually require hundreds or even thousands of timesteps.

-In parallel with the development of temporal coding, recent years have witnessed the significant progress of rate-coded SNN applying backpropagation through time (BPTT) with surrogate gradients.
+In parallel with the development of temporal coding, recent years have witnessed the significant progress of rate-coded SNNs applying backpropagation through time (BPTT) with surrogate gradients.
 Surprisingly, despite the success of BPTT in rate coding, its application to TTFS coding remains largely unexplored.
-To bridge this research gap and address the latency and accuracy bottlenecks of TTFS coding, we explore integrating TTFS-coded SNNs with BPTT.
+This motivates us to explore a practical and energy-efficient coding scheme that combines the sparse temporal activity of TTFS with the trainability of BPTT.
+By integrating BPTT into TTFS-style representations, our framework aims to preserve the low-energy advantage of temporal coding while sharply reducing the inference latency of deep SNNs.